DataDog/apps/docs/en/design-guidelines.md

 ### Key Takeways
 * **Make sure your apps are high quality.** There shouldn't be any bugs or loading issues.
-* **Consider the environment that your designing for.** The ui-extension should mesh well with the page and follow general patterns within the product space. e.g. Established Datadog dashboard paradigms.
+* **Consider the environment that you are designing for.** The ui-extension should mesh well with the page and follow general patterns within the product space. e.g. Established Datadog dashboard paradigms.
 * **Reduce the complexity of the feature to the most important elements whenever possible.**
 * **Don't recreate your entire dashboard within a Datadog dashboard.**  The value of ui-extensions from a user perspective is in seeing your apps content and Datadog content tightly integrated.